 The fashion industry is becoming more and more sustainable, but what about the jewelry industry?
-Here's everything you need to know about the term ethical gold and what fair gold mining looks like.
+Here's everything you need to know about sustainable jewelry, the term ethical gold and what fair gold mining looks like.

 Text by Katharina Healing

 It is just as much an integral part of everyday life for many, but the question of its production hardly ever arises.
-Is there such a thing as "fair jewelery" and ethical gold?
+Is there such a thing as "fair, sustainable jewelry" and ethical gold?
 A look behind the scenes of the jewelry industry and its production methods:

 What does ethical gold mean?